Atlantis: The Lost Empire: Music and sound

-Since the film would not feature any songs, the directors hired James Newton Howard to compose the score after the directors heard his music on Dinosaur.
+Since the film would not feature any songs, the directors hired James Newton Howard to compose the score after they heard his music on Dinosaur.
 Approaching it as a live-action film, Howard decided to have different musical themes for the cultures of the surface world and Atlantis.
 In the case of Atlantis, Howard chose an Indonesian orchestral sound incorporating chimes, bells, and gongs.
 The directors told Howard that the film would have a number of key scenes without dialogue; the score would need to convey emotionally what the viewer was seeing on screen.

 Gary Rydstrom and his team at Skywalker Sound were hired for the film's sound production.
 Like Howard, Rydstrom employed different sounds for the two cultures.
 Focusing on the machine and mechanical sounds of the early industrial era for the explorers, he felt that the Atlanteans should have a "more organic" sound utilizing ceramics and pottery.
 The sound made by the Atlantean flying-fish vehicles posed a particular challenge.
 Rydstrom revealed that he was sitting at the side of a highway recording one day when a semi-truck drove by at high speed.
 When the recording was sped up on his computer, he felt it sounded very organic, and decided to use it in the film.
-Rydstrom created the harmonic chiming of the Heart of Atlantis by rubbing his finger along the edge of a champagne flute, and the sound of sub-pods moving through the water with a water pick.
+Rydstrom created the harmonic chiming of the Heart of Atlantis by rubbing his finger along the edge of a champagne flute, the sound of sub-pods moving through the water with a water pick, while a ceramic pot from a garden store was used for the sounds of the movement of the Giant stone guardians.

 Release

-Atlantis: The Lost Empire had its world premiere at Disney's El Capitan Theatre in Hollywood, California on June 3, 2001 and a limited release in New York City and Los Angeles on June 8; a wider release followed on June 15.
+Atlantis: The Lost Empire had its world premiere at Disney's El Capitan Theatre in Hollywood, Los Angeles, on June 3, 2001 and a limited release in New York City and Los Angeles on June 8; a wider release followed on June 15.
 At the premiere, Destination: Atlantis was on display, featuring behind-the-scenes props from the film and information on the legend of Atlantis with video games, displays, laser tag, and other attractions.
 The Aquarium of the Pacific also loaned a variety of fish for display within the attraction.